 In an emergency situation, effective and rapid communication must be maintained throughout the emergency response and control organization.
-The five forms of communications that are available at PGDP are (1) emergency phone system, (2) radios, (3) public address (PA) system, (4) cellular telephone, and (5) messenger.
+The five forms of communications that are available at PGDP are (1) plant telephone system, (2) radios, (3) public address (PA) system, (4) cellular telephone, and (5) messenger.

-Emergency Phone System.
-Bell phones are located throughout the Paducah Site.
-An emergency situation can be reported by dialing 333.
-Emergency calls are answered by the C-300 Central Control Facility.
-Emergency situations can also be reported to the PSS Office by dialing 6211 and stating, "This is an emergency."
+Plant Telephone System.
+Plant telephones are located throughout the Paducah Site.
+An emergency situation can be reported to the PSS at the C-300 Central Control Facility by dialing the PSS emergency phone number at (270) 441-6333 or by dialing 333 from the plant's telephone system and stating, "This is an emergency."

 Radios.
 Radios are used by the PSS, fire services members, environmental personnel, security, and other response personnel to aid in emergency communications.
 Any radio in the Paducah Site can be used to summon emergency assistance.
-The C-300 Central Control Facility monitors the emergency talkgroup used to report emergencies.
+The C-300 Central Control Facility monitors the dedicated emergency radio channel used to report emergencies.

 PA System.
-The PA system is used to communicate emergency instructions to all personnel.
+The PA system is used to communicate emergency instructions to personnel who are located inside facilities with a PA system.
 The PSS is in charge of all announcements made on the PA system.

 Cellular Telephones.
-Most managers, technical workers, and supervisors carry cellular phones and are trained to call emergency numbers as needed.
+Managers, technical staff, and supervisors who carry cellular phones are trained to call emergency numbers as needed.